 Ah, Facebook.
 It drains productivity, infringes upon privacy, and even makes us sad.
 But we can’t live without it, can we?
 You can’t escape Facebook, so let’s try and make things better at least.

-New Tools And Design: Remove Sidebars, Auto-Scroll, and More
+New Tools And Design [No Longer Available]: Remove Sidebars, Auto-Scroll, and More

 How much of a difference can one extension make?
 A lot, as it turns out.
 New Tools And Design adds so many cool things to Facebook that it’s hard to track them all down.
 Here’s a quick list of the most salient features: